Getting a mortgage with late payments

-Late or missed payments can leave marks on your credit file, which will raise red flags with mortgage companies who understandably, will have concerns about your ability to keep up with your monthly mortgage repayments, and ultimately deem you to be a high-risk borrower.
+Late payments can leave marks on your credit file, which will raise red flags with mortgage companies who, understandably, will have concerns about your ability to keep up with your monthly mortgage repayments and ultimately deem you a high-risk borrower.

-Because our brokers have access to the whole of the market, we can put your case to a range of specialist lenders, who are happy to consider borrowers who have a less-than-perfect credit history.
-Once we’ve sourced the right agreement from a lender that’s sympathetic to your situation, we’ll also manage the paperwork and liaise with all third parties to make sure your application is successful.
+Because our brokers have comprehensive access to the market, we can put your case to a range of lenders who are happy to consider borrowers with a less-than-perfect credit history.
+So, if you're worried about missed or late payments, we can help.
+Once we’ve sourced the right agreement from a lender that’s sympathetic to your situation, we’ll also manage the paperwork and liaise with all third parties to ensure your application is successful.